cekvenich/eventBus/README.md

         }
     } //()

-    selectLeastBusyWorkerNode() {
+    selectLeastBusyWorkerNode() { // a map/dictionary of nodes that includes load console.log(this.nodes)
-       console.log(this.nodes)
     } //()
 }

 ```
+That is the code.

 ## How to run

-You can glance the NATS docs here: https://github.com/nats-io/nats.js/tree/nd

-Download or clone the code.
+Download or clone the code in this git repo.

-Here you have two folders, super and worker
+You have two folders, super and worker, do 'npm i' in each.
 First start a few workers by running this a few times: node worker.js

 And then give the work, by running: node super.js

-It should allow you to pick the least busy node.
+That is it, it should allow you to pick the least busy node!

 ## More